 This course provides a foundation for understanding terminology used by health care providers.
 The course is designed so students can easily apply and process the language of medicine correctly in the health care setting.
-(Crosslisted with ALHE 112).
+(Also taught as ALHE 112).

 NURS 210: LVN to BS Nursing Bridge